Indira Talwani

-Indira Talwani (born October 6, 1960) is a United States district judge of the United States District Court for the District of Massachusetts.
+Indira Talwani (born October 6, 1960) is an American lawyer and jurist serving as a U.S. district judge of the United States District Court for the District of Massachusetts.
+She was appointed in 2014 by President Barack Obama.

 Biography

-Daughter of Manik Talwani, a geophysicist, from Punjab, India, Talwani, attended and graduated from Phillips Exeter Academy in 1978, received a Bachelor of Arts degree, cum laude, in 1982, from Radcliffe College.
+Talwani graduated from Phillips Exeter Academy in 1978 and received a Bachelor of Arts degree, cum laude, in 1982 from Radcliffe College.
 She received a Juris Doctor in 1988 from UC Berkeley School of Law, graduating Order of the Coif.

-She began her legal career as a law clerk to Judge Stanley Alexander Weigel of the United States District Court for the Northern District of California, from 1988 to 1989.
+Talwani began her legal career as a law clerk to Judge Stanley Alexander Weigel of the United States District Court for the Northern District of California, from 1988 to 1989.
 She served as an associate at the San Francisco, California, law firm of Altshuler Berzon LLP, from 1989 to 1995 and as a partner at that law firm, from 1996 to 1999.
 From 1999 to 2014, she served as a partner at the Boston, Massachusetts, law firm of Segal Roitman LLP, where she focused her practice on civil litigation at the state and federal trial court and appellate levels.